 On that note, if you already have access to an Alexa, then it’s a good idea to ask her what the best deals are, since Amazon usually gives customers a head start if they voice-shop with Alexa.

 In the lead up to Amazon Prime Day, simply ask your Alexa device, “Alexa, what are your deals?”
 Then if you hear anything you like, just say, “Alexa, add item to my cart.”

 Alexa will confirm your order, but if you prefer, you can set up a four-digit pin within the Alexa app to prevent unintended purchases.

 The moment you open your Amazon app or visit Amazon’s homepage, you’ll be prompted to check out the Amazon Prime Day hub — which you absolutely should do.
 This is a “one-stop shop” for all the best deals, as well as the lowest prices and sales across a range of categories, with new deals being posted every five minutes in previous years.

 Yes, you can get a student discount on Amazon Prime Day!
 As long as you have a valid student email address from a recognised institution, you qualify for Amazon Prime Student, which offers many of the same benefits as Amazon Prime for the equivilent of £3.25 a month.

 Amazon will still be posting its “Gold Box Deals of the Day” with some beefed-up discounts, as well as their “Lightning Deals” which are time-limited, so you’ll have to be quick.
 As an Amazon Prime member, you’ll also be able to get 30-minute early access to certain deals with Prime Early Access.

 The best way to stay on top of all these deals is to use the Amazon app, which gives you the option to view most deals 24 hours in advance and also sign up for alerts as and when you find a deal worth following.

-Do you have the best broadband speed for your Echo smart speaker?
+Do you have the best broadband speed for all your new Amazon gadgets?
 Check your broadband speed to make sure all your tech will work perfectly.